wJoenn/louisramosdev/content/blogs/send-mails-on-rails-7-with-gmail.md

 We need to go to that account and access our account settings by clicking on our avatar in the top right corner then on `Manage your Google Account`<br />
 It is a requirement so let's verify that 2-Step Verification is enabled; From the account management home page click on `Security` in the navigation bar on the left of the screen.
 Then under "How to sign in to Google" make sure "2-Step Verification" is enabled and if not, enable it.

 We'll then need to access the app password page for our account.
-I keep reading about a button to access that page somewhere in "Security" but to be honest with you I've never managed to find that button.<br />
-What I do instead is that I change the url manually and instead of `/security.......` I type `/apppasswords` and boom, we're on the right page.<br />
+From the "Security" tab, under "How to sign in to Google", click on `2-Step Verification`.
+Once there scroll at the bottom of the page and you'll find a `App passwords` button.
+Click it.<br />
 When prompted to select an app, choose `Other (Custom name)` and enter your app's name or any other name you wanna use that'll make it easy for you to remember what this is for.<br />
 Then click on `generate` and we'll be given a password of 16 characters.
 Copy it and keep it somwhere for a minute.
 We'll need this when setting up our Rails application.